 “I love working with the young people I meet at FAD; their energy, passion and hardwork is totally inspiring.”

 Carole has worked as Head of Design for leading UK retailers Monsoon, Boden, Jigsaw and Cath Kidston.
-She is currently working in recruitment placing designers within the fashion industry.
+After a few years working in fashion recruitment she is back into design as Sahara’s Head of Design.

 Jane is founder and Creative Director of Unique Style Platform.
 She started her career as a womenswear designer, working for Topshop and Debenhams before her love of forecasting led her to senior roles at WGSN and Stylus.
 She has gained an international reputation as a colour and trends expert, and is also co-writer of lifestyle blog The Women’s Room.